 1. Mada Mandap

-In simple language, we understand barati as the procession with the groom but as per Jain rituals, barati is the welcome of the procession by the bride’s family.
-The bride’s brother also gives a welcome gift to the bride with contains coconuts, sweets, clothes, and other things.
+In simple language, we understand Barati as the procession with the groom but as per Jain rituals, Barati is the welcome of the procession by the bride’s family.
+The bride’s brother also gives a welcome gift to the bride which contains coconuts, sweets, clothes, and other things.

 Traditional folk song is than sang by the bride’s mother and other married females of the house while welcoming the groom with a tilak.
 Quite a traditional scene, isn’t it?

 And then comes the most emotional custom of all, the giving away of the bride!
 The parents of the bride present the bride to the groom and make a declaration of their daughter being married to the groom.
 The groom takes the bride’s hand (which consists of a rupee and a quarter along with some rice) and the pundit chants the mantras.